the-blue-alliance/the-blue-alliance-android/README.md

  - Read through the [planning documents](https://drive.google.com/#folders/0B5RO2Yzh2z01MDBOVXYwM1lXdFk) so you know what's going on.
  - Watch our [Trello board](https://trello.com/b/x42paPe3/tba-android) for updates on our long-term plans

+### Learning
+ - Read through the [Project Wiki](https://github.com/the-blue-alliance/the-blue-alliance-android/wiki) to get comfortable with some of the technologies we use
+ - Learn some basics of [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection), specifically [Dagger](http://google.github.io/dagger/), to understand one the core components of our app.

 ### Make Commits!
 1. Set up your development environment if you haven't used Android Studio before ([see below](#setup))
 2. Fork this repository, import the project to your IDE, and create a branch for your changes